Navid200/xDrip/docs/Dexcom/BatteryVoltageLogs.md

 ## Battery voltage logs
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [xDrip & Dexcom](../Dexcom_page.md) >> Battery voltage logs

-If you use xDrip as a collector, the battery voltages are saved, and kept for 9 days, in the [logs](../Logs.md).
-To see those, while viewing the logs, you can tap on the magnifying glass symbol to search and enter volt.
-That only shows the battery voltage logs.
-An example is shown here:
+If you use xDrip as a collector, battery voltages are saved and kept for 9 days in the [logs](../Logs.md).
+To view these logs, tap on the magnifying glass symbol while viewing the logs and enter "volt" in the search field.
+This will filter the logs to only show battery voltage information.
+An example is provided below:
 ![](./images/BatteryLogs.png)

 Pay attention to the dates and times on the left.
-The items at the top are more recent.
+The items at the top are the most recent.

-Voltage B is what matters.
-If the value has been decreasing rapidly, it could be that the battery is the cause of connectivity issues you may be experiencing.
+Focus on the "Voltage B" values.
+If you notice that the value has been decreasing rapidly, the battery could be causing the connectivity issues you are experiencing.